Andy-yun-liang/RAG_EXAMPLE/README.md

 ```

-5. Run the RAG App

-Once the vector DB is created, launch the chat UI:
+5. Run the RAG App, once the vector DB is created, launch the chat UI:
 Use the sidebar to pick your model, and ask anything from the textbook — follow-up questions are supported too!
 ```
 streamlit run querying.py